Heart transplant at UK brings new life to longtime chauffeur

 “I saw him for the first time as a new patient here at Gill, listened to his story and told him we had to admit him right away,” Guglin said.
 “He was wasting away, but I did not think that hospice was the right option for him – at least, not yet.
 I felt we could still try.”

 “I was a six-cylinder engine working on just one cylinder,” Madison said.
 “At first, I didn’t want to do a heart transplant, but they said if I didn’t, I’d probably die.
 So I said, ‘Sign me up, because I don’t have anything to lose.'”

 After his evaluation, Madison was admitted to the hospital immediately.
 But in order to survive a transplant, patients need to have some degree of strength and health – and at first, his odds didn’t look good.
-The heart transplant team worked hard to improve his overall condition, and Madison showed real drive to improve his health, said Dr. Navin Rajagopalan, medical director of heart transplantation at UK.
+The heart transplant team at Gill and the UK Transplant Center worked hard to improve his overall condition, and Madison showed real drive to improve his health, said Dr. Navin Rajagopalan, medical director of heart transplantation at UK.

 “When we first met him, it was clear that he was dying of heart failure and appeared almost too weak and frail to be a candidate for transplant,” Rajagopalan said.
 “But we put him on the right medications, and it appeared he was working very hard with physical therapy to get stronger so he could be a candidate.”

 On Thanksgiving evening 2016, Madison was just settling in to enjoy some real food – turkey, dressing, mashed potatoes, the works – when a nurse ran in to stop him from taking his first bite.

 “She said, ‘We’ve got a heart for you right now,'” Madison said.
 “I cried like a baby.
 They asked if I was nervous, and I said, ‘No!
 Let’s go.'”